GUIDE 2025

 11. Retention of Data

-In the case of an inadvertent deletion or system failure, the system should be able to keep historical data and backups.
-To minimize data loss due to personnel turnover, you should have a system in place to track all documents throughout the lifespan of your project.
+In the event of an inadvertent deletion or system failure, the system should retain historical data and backups.
+To minimize data loss due to personnel turnover, you should implement a system to track all documents throughout your project’s lifespan.

 12. Permission

-To build a portfolio and project-level rights for distinct users, the system needs to have a portfolio and project-level permissions.
-Perhaps some of your employees should have administrative permissions, while others should have edit rights, and certain external contracts should have read-only access.
+To build a portfolio and grant project-level rights to distinct users, the system needs portfolio and project-level permissions.
+Perhaps some of your employees should have administrative permissions, others edit rights, and specific external contractors read-only access.
 The platform should make it simple for you to set these rights.

 13. Identify Key Performance Indicators and Set Goals

-Many businesses will implement some type of document management but will not consider defining goals or determining how to monitor success.
+Many businesses will implement some document management, but will not consider defining goals or determining how to monitor success.
 Because document management solutions have several business uses, you must be particular.
 Do you want to save money on storage?
 Are you attempting to increase teamwork?
 Or are you seeking methods to make it easier for people to discover documents?
 Before implementing a solution, define key performance indicators (KPIs) to track progress toward your objectives.
-For example, your existing system may take 10 minutes to process an invoice, but after a few months of utilizing the new system, it may only take two minutes.
+For example, your existing system may take 10 minutes to process an invoice, but after a few months of using the new system, it may take only 2 minutes.

 14. Determine the Most Important Business Processes and Systems to Automate